techfort/paladin/README.md

-paladin
+Paladin
 =======

+This is really just an experiment!
-Javascript Object Composition library, combine constructors and create objects as needed.
+Paladin is a Javascript Object Composition library, combine constructors and create objects as needed.
 Leverage Javascript's own unique feature - `prototype` - but also forget about ever typing it again!

 # Favour composition over inheritance